phnx47/git-scripts/README.md

 # git-scripts

-My shell scripts for help me with git
+Shell scripts to help with git